C4813/EVE-Mineral-Compare-WordPress-Shortcode/README.md

 - **Extended Trade Simulation**
   Simulate trades between hubs, applying skill and standing-based fee reductions, volume limits, and a minimum margin filter.

+- **No-Undock Trade Simulation**
+  See the margin percentage for buying from buy and selling to sell within the same trade hubs.

 - **Fee Calculations**
   Dynamically apply brokerage fees and sales tax per hub based on your inputs.